-The President's Award is conferred at commencement on behalf of the faculty, president, and Board of Trustees to the baccalaureate student who has the highest cumulative grade point average attempted here or elsewhere if a transfer student.
-During the graduation ceremonies, the recipient is recognized by the faculty and the graduating class and is awarded a remembrance for the attainment.
+The President's Award is conferred at commencement on behalf of the faculty, president, and Board of Trustees to the baccalaureate student who has the highest cumulative grade point average.
+The recipient is recognized by the faculty and the graduating class and is awarded a remembrance.

-Students who accumulate a grade point average of 3.5-3.69 are entitled to be graduated cum laude; those with 3.7-3.89, magna cum laude; and those with 3.9-4.0 are graduated summa cum laude.
+Students with a grade point average of 3.5-3.69 graduate cum laude; those with 3.7-3.89, magna cum laude; and those with 3.9-4.0, summa cum laude.